-Our Specialized Assignments include an array of services to support our schools and students, ranging from our Bike Team, Canine Unit and Critical Response Team to information on our Honor Guard, Police Academy Magnet Schools and Safe Passages Task Force & Parking Enforcement Unit.
+Our Specialized Assignments include an array of services to support our schools and students, ranging from Mental Health Evaluation Teams (MHET), Honor Guard, Police Academy Magnet Schools and Parking Enforcement Unit.

 - Government and Community Relations Unit

 The Los Angeles School Police Department (LASPD) Government and Community Relations Unit is a highly visible proactive unit, representing the Department and the Chief of Police to establish, build, and sustain relationships throughout the diverse communities we serve.

 This unit also manages the department's social media platforms.
 Social media is a means for LAUSD community, students, staff, law enforcement agencies, and members of the media to inform themselves of department information and events.
 The team is a direct report to the Chief of Police, with a focus on community engagement, transparency, and partnerships with department stakeholders.